 Perhaps it was by dumb luck, but she found the initial draft and wanted Stephen King to go on with writing and finishing this story.
 She saw something in it.

 Tabby helped him with a few details regarding the time of the month for women and the finer details of how it works in schools.
-Stephen King was not sure about it, but his wife believed in him and that gave him the courage and the want to continue with the story.
+Stephen King was not sure about it, but his wife believed in him and that gave him the courage and he wanted to continue with the story.

 Stephen King’s Carrie Rejected

 It was finally picked up by Doubleday and the rest, as they say it, is history.
-Carrie became to be one of Stephen King’s most successful novels and has sold over 350 million copies.
+Carrie became one of Stephen King’s most successful novels and has sold over 350 million copies.